Henry James: Sexuality

 James regularly rejected suggestions that he should marry, and after settling in London, proclaimed himself "a bachelor".
 F. W. Dupee, in several volumes on the James family, originated the theory that he had been in love with his cousin, Mary ("Minnie") Temple, but that a neurotic fear of sex kept him from admitting such affections: "James's invalidism ... was itself the symptom of some fear of or scruple against sexual love on his part."
 Dupee used an episode from James's memoir, A Small Boy and Others, recounting a dream of a Napoleonic image in the Louvre, to exemplify James's romanticism about Europe, a Napoleonic fantasy into which he fled.

 Between 1953 and 1972, Leon Edel wrote a major five-volume biography of James, which used unpublished letters and documents after Edel gained the permission of James's family.
 Edel's portrayal of James included the suggestion he was celibate, a view first propounded by critic Saul Rosenzweig in 1943.
 In 1996, Sheldon M. Novick published Henry James: The Young Master, followed by Henry James: The Mature Master (2007).
 The first book "caused something of an uproar in Jamesian circles" as it challenged the previous received notion of celibacy, a once-familiar paradigm in biographies of homosexuals when direct evidence was nonexistent.
-Novick also criticised Edel for following the discounted Freudian interpretation of homosexuality "as a kind of failure."
+Novick also criticised Edel for following the discounted interpretation of homosexuality "as a kind of failure."
 The difference of opinion erupted in a series of exchanges between Edel (and later Fred Kaplan filling in for Edel) and Novick, which were published by the online magazine Slate, with Novick arguing that even the suggestion of celibacy went against James's own injunction "live!"—not "fantasize!"

 A letter James wrote in old age to Hugh Walpole has been cited as an explicit statement of this.
 Walpole confessed to him of indulging in "high jinks", and James wrote a reply endorsing it: "We must know, as much as possible, in our beautiful art, yours & mine, what we are talking about—& the only way to know it is to have lived & loved & cursed & floundered & enjoyed & suffered—I don't think I regret a single 'excess' of my responsive youth".

 The interpretation of James as living a less austere emotional life has been subsequently explored by other scholars.
 The often intense politics of Jamesian scholarship has also been the subject of studies.
 Author Colm Tóibín has said that Eve Kosofsky Sedgwick's Epistemology of the Closet made a landmark difference to Jamesian scholarship by arguing that he be read as a homosexual writer whose desire to keep his sexuality a secret shaped his layered style and dramatic artistry.
 According to Tóibín, such a reading "removed James from the realm of dead white males who wrote about posh people.
 He became our contemporary."